80columns/passphraser-cli/README.md

 The benefit of using Passphraser is that a password like `*password2023security-INCREASED` is much more memorable than `tZ0e4Sc#63$h`, yet it provides the same level of security and only requires you to remember 6 distinct items instead of 12.

 ## Setting up Passphraser
-To run the command-line version, you will need to [install the .NET runtime](https://learn.microsoft.com/en-us/dotnet/core/install/). .NET is available for [Windows](https://learn.microsoft.com/en-us/dotnet/core/install/windows?tabs=net70) / [MacOS](https://learn.microsoft.com/en-us/dotnet/core/install/macos) / [Linux](https://learn.microsoft.com/en-us/dotnet/core/install/linux).
-The Passphraser CLI was written for .NET 7 but should be compatible with future versions.
+To run the command-line version, you will need to [install the .NET runtime](https://learn.microsoft.com/en-us/dotnet/core/install/). .NET is available for [Windows](https://learn.microsoft.com/en-us/dotnet/core/install/windows?tabs=net80) / [MacOS](https://learn.microsoft.com/en-us/dotnet/core/install/macos) / [Linux](https://learn.microsoft.com/en-us/dotnet/core/install/linux).
+The Passphraser CLI is currently written for .NET 8 and should be compatible with future versions.

 After installing .NET, you can build & run Passphraser with the commands below: